 When is it?

-The Techathon will take place on October 14th, 2016.
+The Techathon will take place on a Friday off school every autumn.
+Usually, this is the Friday in October that all teachers are away doing professional development.
 Check-in begins at 8am, and proceedings will officially begin at 8:30.
 The event will be over by 10pm.

 Where is it?